noe2019/Smart-Lending/README.md

 By leveraging this dataset, the goal is to understand patterns and trends that impact the bank's loan portfolio, identify potential areas for improvement, and develop strategies to mitigate risks associated with loan defaults.

-## Project Setup

-### Requirements

-List any packages, libraries, or software requirements needed to run the project.

-### Installation

-Provide instructions for setting up the project environment and installing dependencies.

-## Data Overview
+## 2. Data Overview

-### Data Description
+### 2.1.
+Data Description

-The `financial_loan.csv` dataset contains detailed information about loan applications processed by a financial institution.
-This dataset is used to analyze various aspects of loan performance, customer demographics, and risk management.

-The dataset consists of **38,576 entries (rows)**.
-Each entry represents a unique loan application and contains various attributes related to the applicant and the loan itself.
+The `financial_loan.csv` dataset contains **38,576 entries (rows)**, where each row represents a unique loan application.
+These entries detail various attributes associated with the loan applicant and the specifics of the loan itself.

-The dataset is compiled from a comprehensive collection of loan applications submitted from **January 1, 2020, to December 31, 2023**.
-This period provides a comprehensive view of loan activity over four years, allowing for analysis of trends and patterns within this timeframe.
+Data collection spans from **January 1, 2020, to December 31, 2023**, providing a detailed look at loan activities over a four-year period.
+This extensive dataset enables the analysis of emerging trends and patterns, offering valuable insights into the dynamics of loan processing and borrower behavior over time.

-The dataset includes twenty-four (24) features (columns):
+The dataset includes twenty-four (24) features (columns, variables):

 | Column Name               | Description                                                                                   | Data Type           |
 |---------------------------|-----------------------------------------------------------------------------------------------|---------------------|